25 Amazing Things to Do in Yerevan, Armenia in 2023

 The Matenadaran is a museum and research institute dedicated to the study of ancient Armenian manuscripts.
 It houses one of the largest collections of manuscripts in the world, with over 23,000 manuscripts and more than 5,000 printed books.

-Visitors can take a guided tour of the museum and see some of the most beautiful and rare manuscripts, including the oldest surviving copy of the Armenian Bible.
+You can take a guided tour of the museum (English-speaking guide 3,000 drams/$7.50) and see some of the most beautiful and rare manuscripts, including the oldest surviving copy of the Armenian Bible.

 The Blue Mosque